WHY STUDY AT OUR INSTITUTE?

 The Institute of Communication Studies and Journalism offers an English-language PhD programme in Media and Communication Studies.

 It takes the form of full-time or part-time study.
-The standard length of study is four years, and the doctoral program must be completed within a maximum of eight years.
+The standard length of study is four years, and the doctoral programme must be completed within a maximum of eight years.

 Media and Communication Studies